 Row 2: ch 3 (count as double crochet stitch), dc in the same stitch, dc in each next 4 stitches; *skip 2 stitches, dc in each next 5 stitches (the 5th dc is in the ch space), ch 2, dc in the same ch space, dc in next 4 stitches*.
 Repeat *-* until you reach the last 7 stitches and crochet: skip 2 stitches, dc in each next 4 stitches, 2 dc in the last stitch.

 Repeat the pattern from row 2 until you reach the desired length.

 Tie off and weave in the ends.

-The wavy edge created by the pattern looks so beautiful so I decided to crochet a simple border, in this way I won’t change the look of the edge.
+The wavy edge created by the pattern looks so beautiful so I decided to crochet a simple border, in this way you won’t change the look of the edge.

-Make an edge working 2 rounds of single crochet stitch.
+Make an edge by working 2 rounds of single crochet stitch.